TheEmeraldBee/Kerbin/README.md

 - [ ] Outside of Zellij, a large number of characters are rendered next to the location of the systems until they are replaced probably an issue from how we setup the first buffers
+- [ ] Scrolling inside of buffers with inline widgets is very broken.
+We need to apply visual elements to the widgets to handle this system.
-- [ ] Tree-Sitter Auto Indent isn't quite right in implementation (See multiline list items in markdown)
+- [ ] Tree-Sitter Auto Indent isn't quite right in implementation.
+(See multiline list items in markdown)